 - 6. Review the contents of the block design. - 7.
 The green colored blocks in the ZYNQ7 processing system (PS) are configurable items.
 You can click a green block to open the coordinating configuration options.
-Alternatively, you can select the options from the Page Navigator on the left, as shown in Figure 3-6.
+Alternatively, you can select the options from the Page Navigator on the left, as shown in the previous figure.

-Note the four buttons at the top of the dialog box shown in Figure 3-9:
+Note the four buttons at the top of the dialog box shown in Processing System (PS)-Programmable Logic (PL) Configuration Options:

 - Documentation: Opens the documentation page of the Xilinx website, where you can find documentation pertaining to Zynq. - Presets: Lets you view information about the available preset options.
-You can save the current configuration of PS7 to a file or apply a pre-existing configuration to configure the current instance of the processors.

-- Presets can also be applied to a target board.
+You can save the current configuration of PS7 to a file or apply a pre-existing configuration to configure the current instance of the processors. - Presets can also be applied to a target board.
 The available options are Default, ZC702, ZC706, and Zedboard as seen in the following figure.